markwu/osx-bash-brew-services/readme.md

-# Bash Brew Service
+# Bash Brew Services
-A bash script to take some of the pain away from managing homebrew processes with launchctl.
+A bash script to take some of the pain away from managing homebrew services with launchctl.

 ### Installation
 Copy the script to a directory on your $PATH and make it executable.